Is Physical Therapy for Me? Why are People referred to Physical Therapy in Tucson and Oro Valley?

 What will I have to do after Physical Therapy?

-Your Physical Therapist in Tucson will be very specific regarding what you need to do independently once you have stopped your Physical Therapy sessions.
+Your Physical Therapist in Tucson and Oro Valley will be very specific regarding what you need to do independently once you have stopped your Physical Therapy sessions.
 Some patients will need to continue with home exercises to manage their injury or avoid a recurrence.
 Some may be asked to return for a follow-up several months later.
 Others will complete their rehabilitation and return to normal daily activities without an ongoing home-program or need for further follow-up.
 It is important that you ask your Physical Therapist specifically about what you should do once you are no longer attending regular Physical Therapy treatments, and that you clearly communicate your goals to your therapist, so he/she can develop a custom home program tailored just for you.

 What should I look for in a Physical Therapist or a Physical Therapy clinic?